Thinkwise/docs/docs/sf/screen_types.md

 ![Dashboard](../assets/sf/image147.jpeg)

-Figure 99: Example of a dashboard component
+*Example of a dashboard component*

 The dashboard needs the following values in the database: